rush2sk8/MirrorBot/README.md

 ### TODO

-* Add youtube support and other websites.
+* Add other mirror sites
+* Format .help
 * No duplicate links
 * Have a db of stuff thats been process as to not have to reupload something that's already done